0xheycat/Testnet-validator/Transformers/Readme.md

 sudo ufw enable
 ```

-## Upgrade TTFSC to v0.15.1 updated 21/nov/2022 (Latest version)
+## Upgrade TTFSC to v0.16 updated 28/nov/2022 (Latest version)
 > Transformer 2nd phase for public LIVE:

-Update of v0.15.1
+Update of v0.16.0
-✅ Remove on-chain TPS as a calculation parameter for gas and change it to UTXO's storage cost as an important basis for gas composition.
+✅ Add block pools to reduce lock occupancy.
+✅ Add investment amount cache to reduce the frequency of database calls.
-✅ Solve the problem of duplicate selection when VRF selects voting nodes.
+✅ Solve the memory leak and deadlock problem of the circular list used for node selection.
-✅ Solve the possible failure of the block replenishment protocol caused by the lack of pre-hash when broadcasting a block build.
+✅ Solve the block jam problem caused by the simultaneous existence of unstaking (uninvestment) transactions and normal signature transactions on the same height for some accounts.
-✅ Solve the calculation error of claiming reward funds.
-✅ Update third party open source libraries: RocksDB changed to v7.6.0 and protobuf changed to v3.21.9.
+✅ Add local gas cost calculation function for smart contract transactions.
+✅ Fix some other issues.

 ## additional Instructions: